Women's Soccer

 Megan Burke

 Megan Burke joined the Boston University women's soccer program in July of 2022.
-The 2024 campaign was her third season with the Terriers.
-She was named the third head coach in program history in January of 2025 and will coach her first season at the helm this upcoming fall.
+The 2025 campaign was her fourth season with the Terriers.
+She was named the third head coach in program history in January of 2025 and recently completed her first season at the helm.

-In her third year, she helped BU capture its fifth Patriot League championship in program history and 14th conference championship overall.
-The 2024 Terriers became the fourth Patriot League team since league expansion in 2013 and first BU team since 2018 to go unbeaten in conference play, sporting a 5-0-4 record to earn the No. 2-seed in the Patriot League Tournament.
+In her third year as an assistant coach in 2024, she helped BU capture its fifth Patriot League championship in program history and 14th conference championship overall.
+The Terriers became the fourth Patriot League team since league expansion in 2013 and first BU team since 2018 to go unbeaten in conference play, sporting a 5-0-4 record to earn the No. 2-seed in the Patriot League Tournament.
 BU drew with top-ranked Bucknell 1-1 before advancing on penalty kicks, 8-7.

 Overall, seven Terriers garnered All-Patriot League recognition under Burke's watch in 2024, including First Team selections Giulianna Gianino and Margy Porta.
 Gianino as well as Morgan Fagan were selected to the Academic All-Patriot League Team.